 Lazaro Galdiano Museum opening hours:

-For more information on bookings, and price and purchase of individual tickets, or for touristic and educational groups, see the official website of the Museum: www.flg.es
+For more information on bookings, and price and purchase of tickets for touristic and educational groups, or individuals, as well as about the rules due to COVID-19, see the official website of the Museum: www.flg.es